kmann3/EtherpunkInventoryManagement/README.md

 The ability to audit and keep track of licensing is also a part of the goal.
 Currently the alternatives are expensive or not very clean.

+## Overview of tools

+Programmed in Visual Studio 2019 / C# / .NET Core 3.0.

 ## Database

 The database chosen was SQLite but Postgre is an option in the future.
 SQLite keeps things controlled and in a small area.
 Until helpdesk/ticket managing happens there shuldn't be enough writes/reads to cause troubles or db locks.